Dalmacio Vélez Sarsfield: Life and times

 Vélez Sarsfield allied himself with General Bartolomé Mitre, a staunch advocate of Buenos Aires interests, following Rosas' overthrow, and served as counsel to Mitre in his opposition to the San Nicolás Agreement of 1852 (which Buenos Aires rejected).
 Following the province's secession, Vélez Sarsfield drafted the State of Buenos Aires Constitution of 1854 for Governor Pastor Obligado.
 The province's defeat at the Battle of Cepeda resulted in its reunification with Argentina, towards which Vélez Sarsfield helped craft a series of requisite amendments to the Argentine Constitution.

 Mitre's election to the presidency in 1862 made Vélez Sarsfield the nation's Finance Minister.
 He obtained congressional passage in 1863 of the Commercial Code he had earlier created for Buenos Aires, and in 1864 began work on his landmark Civil Code.
 He also advanced the modernization of the agrarian sector, then dominated by livestock ranching, by funding the nation's first institute of agronomy.
 Vélez Sarsfield was appointed Internal Affairs Minister by Mitre's successor, Domingo Sarmiento, in 1868.
 He encouraged immigration by having the numerous, private assistance leagues merged into the Central Immigration Commission, and on September 25, 1869, had Congress approve the Civil Code by acclamation; the document, since amended, was enacted on January 1, 1871.

 The aging jurist retired afterwards, and founded El Nacional.
 The new periodical coincided with the launch of Mitre's La Nación, however, and El Nacional closed.
 Dr. Dalmacio Vélez Sarsfield died in Buenos Aires in 1875, at the age of 74; he was interred at La Recoleta Cemetery.

 The barrio of Velez Sarsfield in Buenos Aires is named after him.
 The Vélez Sarsfield sports club, best known for its First Division football team, is indirectly named after him, having taken its name from a railway station bearing his name.
+The railway station is, in turn, named after Vélez‘s ancestor, the Irish patriot and exile Patrick Sarsfield, 1st Earl of Lucan.
+Like their Buenos Aires rivals, Boca Juniors, Vélez Sarsfield hence trace their roots to an Irish connection from an era when the Irish Argentines community, including Dalmacio, was at its zenith.